-The EU and UK are tackling online safety through regulation – but with different approaches – creating a challenging compliance landscape for gaming platforms to navigate.
+The EU and UK are tackling online safety through regulation – but with different approaches – creating a challenging compliance landscape for games platforms to navigate.
 Although both instruments address online safety and may appear quite similar, compliance with one will not guarantee compliance with the other.
 For example, while both place significant emphasis on conducting risk assessments, the UK’s Online Safety Bill (OSB) adopts a more interventionist approach through Ofcom – the UK’s online safety regulator – and includes more standalone offences that firms would need to ensure additional compliance with (read more).

 See our comparative analysis of the different regimes.